BrokenSource/DepthFlow/website/docs/camera.md

 Controls how much perspective is applied, acting like a planification effect.

+<video loop controls src="../assets/videos/isometric.mp4"></video>

 - A value of (0) zero gives maximum perspective (3D-ness), making all rays originate from the camera's position point, at the cost of more _"sideways"_ indicent angles at the edges.
-- A value of (1) one makes all rays parallel, giving a completely flat projection without depth sensation, as if only offsets were applied to thousands of layers in the image.
+- A value of (1) one makes all rays parallel, giving a completely flat projection without depth sensation, as if only offsets were applied to thousands of layers in the image (video below).

-<video loop autoplay controls src="fixme://isometric-varying.mp4"></video>
-<video loop autoplay controls src="fixme://isometric-flat.mp4"></video>
+<video loop controls src="../assets/videos/flat.mp4"></video>

 Intermediate values are recommended to mitigate strechy regions, reducing how much sideways distortion and/or enchroaching happens.
 For a better understanding, let's think about the internal angles at which the upper edge operates: